Recognition of EMS Personnel Licensure Interstate CompAct “REPLICA”

 Q: Does REPLICA replace or supersede state EMS laws and rules?

-A: No. REPLICA is an agreement between member states that formally recognizes and extends a practice privileges to EMS providers from other Compact states.
+A: No. REPLICA is an agreement between member states that formally recognizes and extends a privilege to practice to EMS personnel from other Compact states.
 These privileges are based on the home state EMS license and under authorized circumstances.
 REPLICA does not create an alternative pathway for licensure nor change a states existing EMS statute or rules.
 Compacts promote the laws and rules of member states and enable them to collectively act as one.

 Q. What will happen if an EMS Provider has action taken against their license?